gscontras/probLang/chapters/03-nonliteral.md

 The same machinery---actively reasoning about the QUD---has been used to capture other cases of non-literal language.
 [Kao and Goodman (2015)](http://cocolab.stanford.edu/papers/KaoEtAl2015-Cogsci.pdf) use this process to model ironic language, utterances whose intended meanings are opposite in polarity to the literal meaning.
 For example, if we are standing outside on a beautiful day and I tell you the weather is "terrible," you're unlikely to conclude that I intend to be taken literally.
 Instead, you will probably interpret the utterance ironically and conclude that I intended the opposite of what I uttered, namely that the weather is good and I'm happy about it.
 The following model implements this reasoning process by formalizing three possible conversational goals: communicating about the true state, communicating about the speaker's valence (i.e., whether they feel positively or negatively toward the state), and communicating about the speaker's arousal (i.e., how strongly they feel about the state).

 ~~~~
-// There are three possible states the weather could be in: terrible, ok, or amazing
+// There are three possible states the weather could be in: terrible, okay, or amazing
 var states = ['terrible', 'ok', 'amazing']

-// Since we are in California, the prior over these states are the following.
+// Since the authors are in California, the prior over these states privileges okay and amazing weather.
-// Once could also imagine this being the prior in a certain context, e.g. when it's clearly
-// sunny and nice out.
 var statePrior = function() {
   categorical([0.01, 0.5, 0.5], states)
 }